AndreeaVisanescu/MovieGalleryApp_ReactJS/README.md

 Mobile & Desktop Responsive

 Setup:
-* Open a terminal on vscode, then make sure you already node installed.
+* Open a terminal on vscode, then make sure you already have node installed.
 * Open terminal, navigate to project dir
 * Create an '.env.local' file in project dir with text 'REACT_APP_TMDB_KEY=<<API_KEI>>';
 * Run npm install